sophAi/arch_2013/stories/cv_pdf.rst

 * Open Source Projects for science and education

-* Statistical Mechanics, Quantum Mechanics, Chemical Physics, and Applied Mathematics,
+* Statistical Mechanics, Quantum Mechanics, Chemical Physics, and Applied Mathematics

 * Software Management and Engineering